What is lithotripsy?

 - Certain skeletal deformities that prevent accurate focus of shock waves

-Tell your doctor with you have a heart pacemaker.
+Tell your healthcare provider with you have a heart pacemaker.
 Lithotripsy may be done on people with pacemakers with the approval of a cardiologist and by using certain precautions.
-Be sure to discuss any concerns with your doctor prior to the procedure.
+Be sure to discuss any concerns with your healthcare provider before the procedure.

-You may want to ask your doctor about the amount of radiation used during lithotripsy.
-It is a good idea to keep a record of your radiation exposure, such as previous scans and other types of X-rays, so that you can tell your doctor.
+You may want to ask your healthcare provider about the amount of radiation used during lithotripsy.
+It is a good idea to keep a record of your radiation exposure, such as previous scans and other types of X-rays, so that you can tell your healthcare provider.
 Radiation risks may be related to the cumulative exposure over time.

 How do I get ready for lithotripsy?